grzegorz-aniol/stock-simula/README.md

  * close price,
  * daily volume

-Originally, for my purpose, data are related to polish stock exchange in Warsaw and polish investment funds.
+Originally, for my purpose, data are related to polish stock exchange in Warsaw and Polish investment funds.
 Data can be downloaded from bossa.pl website.